-Another pretty village-another hospitable Buli; and something new this time in the way of houses, for the Buli of Mavua has one of the very finest houses in Fiji.
+Another pretty village-another hospitable Buli; and something new this time in the way of houses, for the Buli of Mayua has one of the very finest houses in Fiji.
 It is about as large as an ordinary country church, or town hall, with a tremendously high-pitched roof, and a touch of European civilisation in the shape of two glass windows, which make it unusually light.
-The bedplace would accommodate three or four large families, and the yanggona bowl is the pride of the Singatoka.
-By its dark colour and thick, opalescent blue enamelling (a deposit from the yanggona drink itself), I judged it to be an heirloom many generations old.
-It was the size of an ordinary sponge-bath, and was cut out of one solid block from a giant forest-tree.
+The bedplace would accommodate three or four large families, and the yanggona bowl is the pride of the Singatoka. its dark colour and thick, opalescent blue enamelling, I judged it to be an heirloom many generations old.
+It was the size of an ordinary spongebath, and was cut out of one solid block from a giant forest-tree.
 Such a bowl as this is greatly prized, and proportionately valuable, for collectors of island curiosities are ready to pay large sums in order to obtain a good specimen.
 Most of the chiefs, however, prefer to keep them.